busterwood/Caching/README.md

 ### What is cached?

-`GenerationalCache<TKey, TValue>` remembers the results of all read-though operations, so it records the value for a key or it records that a *key does not have a value*.
+`GenerationalReadThroughCachee<TKey, TValue>` remembers the results of all read-though operations, so it records the value for a key or it records that a *key does not have a value*.

 ### Performance and Memory